Generalized Multidimensional Contests with Asymmetric Players: Equilibrium and Optimal Prize Design: Introduction

-The sufficient condition we introduce requires that the discriminatory power is no greater than $2/(n+1)$ (\autoref{Theo:existence}), where $n$ is the number of battles.
-If so, a pure-strategy equilibrium exists under all feasible rules regardless of contestants' asymmetry level.
-As the number of battles increases, the winner-selection mechanism must become noisier to admit a pure-strategy equilibrium.
-Meanwhile, we propose a necessary condition for the existence of a pure-strategy equilibrium.
-Utilizing this necessary condition, we can show that the threshold $2/(n+1)$ is tight (\autoref{prop:necessary}) in the following sense.
+For the transformed linear cost contest, the sufficient condition is that the cost-function-convexity adjusted discriminatory power is no greater than $2/(n+1)$ (\autoref{Theo:existence}), where $n$ is the number of battles.\footnote{Suppose the discriminatory power is $R$.
+A power-form cost with exponent $\gamma$ is strategically equivalent to linear costs under a reduced discriminatory power $R/\gamma$, our sufficient condition equivalently requires $R\leq2\gamma/(n+1)$: more convex costs relax the condition.} As the number of battles increases, the winner-selection mechanism must become noisier to admit a pure-strategy equilibrium.
+We further show that this threshold is tight (\autoref{prop:necessary}) in the following sense.
 For a larger discriminatory power, no pure-strategy equilibrium exists under the majority rule when contestants' asymmetry is sufficiently large.
-Finally, whenever a pure-strategy equilibrium exists, we can rule out the possibility of a mixed-strategy equilibrium with uniform strategies, which guarantees that the pure-strategy equilibrium we characterize is indeed the unique equilibrium of the original game (\autoref{pro:unique}).
+Finally, we can ensure the equilibrium uniqueness in the linear-cost game and recover the equilibrium in the original game (\autoref{pro:unique}).

-The second contribution of this paper is characterizing the optimal prize allocation rule, which yields a solution with intuitive interpretations: the majority rule with a tie margin (\autoref{thm:tiemargin}).
+The second contribution of this paper is to characterize the optimal prize allocation rule that maximizes total effort, yielding a solution with intuitive interpretations: the majority rule with a tie margin (\autoref{thm:tiemargin}).
 Under this rule, the whole prize is awarded to the player who wins more battles than his rival by a predetermined margin; and if no player achieves this, the prize is split equally.
-This design intensifies competition by requiring the strong player to surpass the specified margin to claim the full prize, while still granting weaker players a meaningful opportunity to secure half the prize.
+This design intensifies competition by requiring the stronger player to surpass the specified margin to claim the full prize, while still granting weaker players a meaningful opportunity to secure half the prize.
 Such a prize allocation rule effectively incentivizes effort provision from both sides, fostering a more competitive and engaging contest overall.
 When $n$ is odd, and players are symmetric, the majority rule is optimal (\autoref{corollary}), which rationalizes the wide adoption of majority rule in reality.
-Moreover, when the two players become more asymmetric, or the contest becomes discriminatory, \autoref{Lemma for p} shows that a higher tie margin should be set at optimum.
+Moreover, when the two players become more asymmetric, or the contest becomes more discriminatory, \autoref{Lemma for p} shows that a higher tie margin should be set at the optimum.